-- The NSW Local Government Act (1993) modified for Norfolk Island; - The Planning Act 2002 (NI) - The Building Act 2002 (NI); - The Environment Act 1990 (NI); - The Environmental Protection and Biodiversity Conservation Act 1990 (Commonwealth); - The Waste Management Act 2003 (NI) and Regulations 2004 (NI); - Sale of Food Act 1959 (NI); - Planning and Public Health (Consequential Provisions) Act 1996
+- The Local Government Act (1993) (NSW) (NI). - The Planning Act 2002 (NI). - The Building Act 2002 (NI). - The Environment Act 1990 (NI). - The Environmental Protection and Biodiversity Conservation Act 1990 (Commonwealth). - The Waste Management Act 2003 (NI) and Regulations 2004 (NI). - Sale of Food Act 1959 (NI). - Planning and Public Health (Consequential Provisions) Act 1996.

-The Norfolk Island Planning Act (2002) was retained at the time of formation of the Regional Council with some aspects of legislation for the integrated Planning and Reporting Framework, strategic land-use planning and development assessment customised for Norfolk Island through the modified NSW Local Government Act.
+The Planning Act (2002) (NI) was retained at the time of formation of NIRC with some aspects of legislation for the IPR framework, strategic land-use planning and development assessment customised for Norfolk Island through the modified Local Government Act (1993)(NSW)(NI).

-The Norfolk Island Plan 2002 (as amended) is established by the Planning Act 2002 (NI) and is the legal statutory document that regulates land use planning and development on Norfolk Island.
+The Norfolk Island Plan 2002 (as amended) is established by the Planning Act 2002 (NI) and is the statutory document that regulates land use planning and development on Norfolk Island.

-The Norfolk Island Advisory Council (NIAC) letter (undated) to the Commonwealth Minister included the following recommended priorities:
+The Norfolk Island Advisory Council (NIAC) letter (undated) to the Commonwealth Minister sighted by the audit team included the following recommended priorities:

-- Streamlining the current planning and development process - Introduction of community title legislation to support a wider range of land ownership structures, particularly in the area of retirement living

-Removing the moratorium on solar photovoltaic units.
+- Streamlining the current planning and development process. - Introduction of community title legislation to support a wider range of land ownership structures, particularly in the area of retirement living. - Removing the moratorium on solar photovoltaic units.